 As discussed in Sections A(1)b and A(2)a above, the maximum time limit of 20 business days is too short to secure a court order in many jurisdictions.
-While some states, like Missouri, are able to provide a court order under emergency provisions on a short turn around, that is not the case in many states.
-For example, when this issue came up in Florida, a member of the Florida bar noted
+While some states, like Missouri, are able to

-$^{22}$ The importance of which is discussed in A(1)a of this letter.
+&lt;sup>22 The importance of which is discussed in A(1) of this letter.

-$^{23}$ For example, during negotiations in Missouri, the state's agencies made assurances that they had the capacity and capability to investigate and return guidance on most every case within 10 business days, and for those where the 10 business day time period was insufficient, the agencies stated they would be able to seek an emergency court order to extend the time period - a court order that could be secured on short notice in that particular jurisdiction.
-FINRA Regulatory Notice 15-37.
+&lt;sup>23 For example, during negotiations in Missouri, the state's agencies made assurances that they had the capacity and capability to investigate and return guidance on most every case within 10 business days, and for those where the 10 business day time period was insufficient, the agencies stated they would be able to seek an emergency court order to extend the time period - a court order that could be secured on short notice in that particular jurisdiction.

+&lt;sup>24 FINRA Regulatory Notice 15-37.

-&lt;sup>25 (3910(c) of Title 31 of the Delaware Code.
+&lt;sup>25 §3910(c) of Title 31 of the Delaware Code.